jurjoroa/ggpop/README.md

 | `ggfour`           | <img src="inst/figures/ggfour.svg" alt="four icon" width="32" height="32">                                     |

 All of these are optimized to generate the plot fast, regardless of the sample size.
+More icons will be available in the future upon request to be optimized.